“Eye of newt, and toe of frog. Wool of bat, and tongue of dog…”

-And while most store-bought dandruff shampoo isn’t made with diabolical intentions, they may contain some seriously creepy ingredients.
+And while most store-bought dandruff shampoos aren’t made with diabolical intentions, they may contain some seriously creepy ingredients.
 In fact, many additives in mainstream dandruff formulas can be downright unsafe and irritating—just ask your dermatologist.

 Fortunately, it’s easy enough to avoid these unsavory compounds - it’s just a matter of learning their names and reading the ingredients labels to figure out what are the best dandruff shampoos to properly cleanse, treat, and exfoliate your skin.
 Here are the top 8 ingredients you should always avoid in a dandruff shampoo:

 Parabens are synthetic chemicals commonly used as preservatives in shampoos, conditioners, and many other cosmetic products.
 They keep products fresh by keeping microbes from growing in them.

 But consumers and researchers are becoming increasingly concerned about parabens’ ability to mimic human hormones.
 Studies have shown that they accumulate in breast tumor tissue and show up in the blood and urine of people who use personal care products that contain them, suggesting they may cause adverse health effects in the body.

 Paraben ingredients in shampoos and other cosmetic product labels usually end in “paraben,” making them easily identifiable.
 The most common are Methylparaben, Ethylparaben, Propylparaben, and Butylparaben.

 Sulfates are chemicals included in many liquid cleansers to create foam.
 The most common sulfates you might see on shampoo labels are Ammonium Lauryl Sulfate, Sodium Laureth Sulfate, and Sodium Lauryl Sulfate.

 These ingredients are all surfactants, meaning they help other ingredients mix together - like oil and water.
 This generates the sudsy lather experience many people expect in body washes, shampoos, toothpaste, and other cleaning products - and means you have to do less scrubbing to get clean.
-Sulfates are a cheap detergent and people have come to expect a foamy washing experience, so manufacturers use these ingredients widely in personal cleansing products.
+Sulfates are a cheap detergent and people have come to expect a foamy washing experience, so many manufacturers use these ingredients widely in personal cleansing products.